 Once granted, you can do the following:

 - See your organizations.

-- See the repositories in each organization.
+- See the public and private repositories in each organization.

 - Add the project you want to analyze.

 DeepScan supports an automatic analysis for the repository added as a project so your team can stay up to date on changes.
 For detailed information, click here.

 Using GitHub's OAuth service, DeepScan does the following to analyze your GitHub repositories:

 The following are the permissions that DeepScan requests: